ArsonAssassin/DSAP/README.md

 * Q: Does this work with Prepare to Die edition?
   * A: No, The current release only works with Dark Souls Remastered.
 There may be potential to make it compatible with PTDE but not until we are feature-complete on remastered, as there isn't a way to legally obtain a new copy of PTDE anymore.
 * Q: Does this work on Linux?
-  * A: With v0.1.0 - DSAP seems to work under Proton!
+  * A: With v0.1.0 (upcoming) - DSAP seems to work under Proton!
 Huge thanks to discord user @theabysmalkraken for finding the missing piece.
 See [Compatibility](Compatibility) section above for more details.
 * Q: Can I randomized starting gear?
   * A: Not yet - this is planned for the future.
 Currently, it is recommended to create your character before connecting with the DSAP client.
 * Q: Is there a tracker?